SembMarine sees heavy volume as shares go ex-rights

-SINGAPORE (THE BUSINESS TIMES) - High volumes of Sembcorp Marine (SembMarine) shares changed hands on their first day of ex-rights trading, two days after shareholders gave the green light for the firm and its parent Sembcorp Industries (Sembcorp) to proceed with their demerger.
+High volumes of Sembcorp Marine shares changed hands on their first day of ex-rights trading, two days after shareholders gave the green light for the firm and its parent Sembcorp Industries to proceed with their demerger.

-SembMarine shares opened at 24 cents on Thursday, 31.4 per cent or 11 cents lower than Wednesday's close.
+SembMarine shares opened at 24 cents yesterday, 31.4 per cent or 11 cents lower than Wednesday's close.

-The counter kept steady within the 24 cents to 25 cents range for the next few hours.

 It was trading at 24.5 cents as at 11.39am, up two cents or about 8.9 per cent from the theoretical ex-rights price of 22.5 cents calculated based on the stock's closing price on Wednesday.

-About 24.3 million shares changed hands by 11.39am, making SembMarine the fifth most actively traded on the Singapore bourse for the morning.
+About 36.4 million shares changed hands, making SembMarine among the top 10 most actively traded on the Singapore bourse yesterday.

-Meanwhile, Sembcorp likewise enjoyed mild gains on Thursday, rising $0.04 or 2.1 per cent to $1.95 as at 11.39am on almost eight million shares traded.
+Meanwhile, Sembcorp enjoyed mild gains yesterday, rising 1.57 per cent to finish the day at $1.94 on about 13.1 million shares traded.

 On Tuesday, SembMarine and Sembcorp shareholders voted overwhelmingly in favour of the recapitalisation and demerger, and both stocks ended the day lower.